paul-hammant/paranamer/README.md

 }
 ```

 AnnotationParanamer takes a delegate paranamer instance as an optional constructor arg.
-This will allow constructors and methods to only partly leverage <code>@Named</code>, with other parameters having non-annotated parameter names (the via say <code>DefaulParanamer</code> or <code>BytecodeReadingParanamer</code>).
+This will allow constructors and methods to only partly leverage `@Named`, with other parameters having non-annotated parameter names (the via say `DefaultParanamer` or `BytecodeReadingParanamer`).

-If you have an alternate annotation to <code>@Named</code>, then you can specify that in a subclass of <code>AnnotationParanamer</code> that overrides two methods isNamed and getNamedValue.
-Your overridden methods should do the equivalent of 'return an instance of Named' and <code>return ((Named) ann).value();</code> respectively.
+If you have an alternate annotation to `@Named`, then you can specify that in a subclass of `AnnotationParanamer` that overrides two methods isNamed and getNamedValue.
+Your overridden methods should do the equivalent of 'return an instance of Named' and `return ((Named) ann).value();` respectively.

 If you are using @Named from JSR 330, you will need it in your classpath of course.
-In Maven terms, Paranamer is built with the <code>javax.atinject</code> module as an optional dependency.
+In Maven terms, Paranamer is built with the `javax.atinject` module as an optional dependency.

+## AdaptiveParanamer

+AdaptiveParanamer is designed for using a series of Paranamer implementations together.
+The first supplied is asked if it can supply parameter name data for a constructor/method.
+If it cannot, then the next one is asked and so on.
+The default constructor for this uses `DefaultParanamer` with `ByteCodeReadingParanamer` as its contingency.

 ## CachingParanamer

 CachingParanamer stores the results of each parameter name lookup, so that second and subsequent invocations will be far quicker.

-There's a subclass of <code>CachingParanamer</code> called <code>CachingParanamer.WithoutWeakReferences</code>.
+There's a subclass of `CachingParanamer` called `CachingParanamer.WithoutWeakReferences`.
 It does not use a WeakHashMap as an internal implementation.
 If you're great with profiling of applications under load, you might be able to justify use of this implementation for your particular app.

 # Feeding DefaultParanamer
 ##  Generating __PARANAMER_DATA with Ant

-This for <code>DefaultParanamer</code> usage of course, as <code>BytecodeReadingParanamer</code> does not need it.
+This for `DefaultParanamer` usage of course, as `BytecodeReadingParanamer` does not need it.

 You need to download: